timurmuh/flashcard-gen-cz-en/memory-bank/progress.md

 ### Current Status

 The memory bank has been initialized and updated with the initial project context.
-The `.clinerules` file has been created.
+The `.clinerules` file has been created and updated with tool usage patterns, evolution of project decisions, and known challenges.
 The next step is to implement the core functionality of the flashcard generator.

 ### Known Issues